 “When will I ever feel happy about my body?”

-For many men and women, these thoughts can pervade their days.
+For many people, these thoughts pervade their days.
 No matter how strongly they want to break free of the cycle of overeating and then dieting or restricting, they don’t know of another way to be.
-And there is always another diet or fad that offers the solution.
-Unfortunately, they are a short term fix, leading to disappointment and hopelessness.
+There is always another diet or fad that offers the quick fix or solution.
+Unfortunately, they are a short-term fix, meaning unsustainable and not long-term, leading to feelings of disappointment, self-judgment and hopelessness.

 Intuitive eating is the approach we teach our clients.
 It is based on the belief that we were born knowing how much and when our body needs food, yet those signals get clouded when we start to manipulate our weight in unhealthy ways or turn to food as an emotional support or distraction.
 Nutrition therapy will help guide you to reconnecting with your body and it’s natural cues, ultimately freeing you from overthinking your food and mistrusting your body.